'Not a miracle': How all 103 people aboard jet survived Mexico crash

 Herrero added: “It’s kind of a miracle we all made it.
 It’s just a blessing we can tell the story.”

-The Aeromexico has not had any fatal crashes in the past 10 years.
-The aircraft, XA-GAL, was delivered in May 2008 and flew with for Republic Airlines for US Airways until 2014.
+Aeroméxico has not had any fatal crashes in 10 years.
+The aircraft, registered as XA-GAL, was delivered in May 2008 and flew with for Republic Airlines for US Airways until 2014.

-Brazilian manufacturer Embraer, which is in talks with Boeing over a commercial tie-up, has delivered more than 1,400 E-design large regional jets.
+Brazilian manufacturer Embraer, which is in talks with Boeing about a partnership, has delivered more than 1,400 E-design large regional jets.

-Only two have been involved in only two fatal crashes: a 2010 accident in China, caused by pilot error, and another in Africa in 2013 when a LAM Airlines pilot deliberately downed the plane during a hostage-taking.
+Only two have been involved in fatal crashes: a 2010 accident in China, caused by pilot error, and another in Namibia in 2013 when a LAM Airlines pilot deliberately downed the plane during a hostage-taking.

-Embraer said late Tuesday it had sent technicians to support the investigation.
+Embraer said late Tuesday that it had sent technicians to support the investigation.